The Enthusiast's Tea Tasting Guide (part 2 of 3)

 With that in mind, an Enthusiast’s Tasting Flight should focus on the same tea type, selecting a representative from three to five different regions.
 As an example, I would recommend something like the following for oolong tea:

-I like a close up of a coffee cup sitting on top of a wooden tablestarting with oolongs because I believe there to be the greatest and most easily discernible differences in taste from region to region.
+I like starting with oolongs because I believe there to be the greatest and most easily discernible differences in taste from region to region.
 Even though the Tie Guan Yin and the Shui Xian come from the same province, the terroir is very different between Anxi County and Wuyi Mountain, and Phoenix Mountain oolongs are in a world of their own as well.

 Alternatively, there is also the Oolong Sampler, which comes with 12 grams of each of four oolongs: two from Phoenix Mountain (Dan Cong Wu Ye as well as Dan Cong Mi Lan Xiang or “Honey Orchid”), a different grade of the Anxi Tie Guan Yin, and a Wuyi tea known as Qi Lan (Rare Orchid).